The device must clean up particulate matter, allergens and ultra-fine dust particles

 Air purifiers sell for Rs 5,000, Rs 50,000 and more depending upon technology used, area covered, and features.

-Some recent launches include the AX46 that has a CADR of 467 cubic meters per hour.
+Some recent launches include the Samsung AX46 that has a CADR of 467 cubic meters per hour.
 It has a multi-layered 3D purification system, monitoring, and a coverage area of up to 645 square feet.
 It works for large spaces and has laser PM 1.0 sensor (for detecting particulate matter) and a washable pre-filter to check larger dust particles.

 “Consumers have grown more aware and health conscious.
 When it comes to breathing clean air, they are making more informed decisions and looking for air purifiers that offer wider purification coverage area and clean room air in minimum time.
-Our latest range of air purifiers is designed to remove even the most ultrafine dust particles effectively allowing consumers to breathe pure air,” said Mohandeep Singh, senior vice president, Consumer Electronics Business, at India.
+Our latest range of air purifiers is designed to remove even the most ultrafine dust particles effectively allowing consumers to breathe pure air,” said Mohandeep Singh, senior vice president, Consumer Electronics Business, at Samsung India.

-has recently launched two new purifiers: One called H PO7 costs Rs 66,900 and covers an area of 600 sq ft and the other, T PO7, is for Rs 56,900.
+Dyson has recently launched two new purifiers: One called H PO7 costs Rs 66,900 and covers an area of 600 sq ft and the other, T PO7, is for Rs 56,900.

 Beyond purifiers